torchbox/wagtail-wordpress-import/docs/prefilters.md

 ## Running order:
 It's possible to change the pre-filter running order by changing the order of the defaults provided.

-Add the below settings to your  own settings file and change the order of the list items
+Add the below settings to your own settings file and change the order of the list items:

 ```python
 WAGTAIL_WORDPRESS_IMPORT_PREFILTERS = [